 Strength Indicators Areas of Improvement Indicators Members regularly participate in formal and informal development activities.
 Members do not receive adequate opportunities to learn desired skills.
-Members have individual Members do not seek out career development opportunities. development plans (IDPs) and their IDP goals align to mission achievement.
-Members do not have clear career paths, developmental goals, or awareness of the competencies they Mistakes are treated as learning opportunities. need to develop.
-Leaders delegate tasks appropriately. performance do not meet expectations.
-Leaders give members challenging or stretch assignments as Members avoid taking risks. opportunities to grow.
-Leaders do not discuss career development goals with Members take disciplined initiative. subordinates.
+Members have individual development plans (IDPs) and their IDP goals align to mission achievement.
+Members do not seek out career development opportunities.
+Members do not have clear career paths, developmental goals, or Mistakes are treated as learning opportunities. awareness of the competencies they need to develop.
+Organization and member Leaders delegate tasks appropriately. performance do not meet expectations.
+Leaders give members challenging or stretch assignments as opportunities to grow.
+Members take disciplined initiative.
+Members avoid taking risks.
+Leaders do not discuss career development goals with subordinates.
 Leaders do not offer coaching and mentoring opportunities.